apache/joshua/README.md

     cd $JOSHUA
     mvn clean compile assembly:single

+You also need to download and compile KenLM and Thrax:

+    bash ./download-deps.sh

 The basic method for invoking the decoder looks like this:

     cat SOURCE | $JOSHUA/bin/joshua-decoder -m MEM -c CONFIG OPTIONS > OUTPUT